- SQL transaction is a single unit of work applied to a database. (Relational database like DB2, Oracle, MySQL, Microsoft SQL Server and so on).

 If the system fails, It ensures the result of committed Transaction continued across the application.

 Below mentioned are the commands used to control the transactions.

 This command will save the changes.

-This command will roll back(undo ro revert) the changes.
+This command will rollback(undo or revert) the changes.

-This command creates save points for the groups of transactions that has to be ROLLBACK.
+This command creates save points for the group of transactions that has to be ROLLBACK.